 Tile caches are sets of tiles (images) generated from a map, a raster or mosaic dataset, or an elevation dataset.
 These tiles can be displayed quickly in web maps at different scales, and they cannot be used as inputs to analysis tools.
 When elevation data is used to generate a tile cache, it is considered a web elevation layer.

 Tile caches are not reprojected in web maps, so the projection and tiling schema must match that of the basemap, or the tile cache must be used as the basemap.

 Map image layers

-Map image layers are not reprojected in web maps, so the projection and tiling schema must match that of the basemap, or the map image layer must be used as the basemap.
+Map image layers can be dynamically displayed over basemaps that use a different coordinate system.
+For map image layers displayed as cached image tiles, the tiling schema must match that of the map's basemap or the map image layer must be used as the basemap.

 There are various capabilities available for each option for sharing your imagery data on the web.

 The following table shows capabilities available with each layer option.